 This is what they do.

-We're all a bunch of Nazis and racists, et cetera, and we're not going to sit around and take it anymore.
+And, you know, we're not going to sit around and take it anymore.

 He had a very vitriolic and very nasty response.

-Well, they used a he used a gay slur, you know.
+Well, he used a gay slur.

-But the whole point went when Buckley went and re wrote about that.
+But the whole point, when Buckley went and wrote about that, he later said, I cannot let that stand.

-I cannot let that kind of labeling stand because it has broader implications to me as a conservative, and and that's when the labeling began.
+I cannot let that kind of labeling stand because it has broader implications to me as a conservative.

 The left has done it purposely.

-This is a Linsky-style type leftist propagandizing.
+This is Alinsky-style type leftist propagandizing.

 I know that people have name-called Hillary Clinton all across the place.

-You know, this is we do not know what we're creating in our country, and it terrifies me for our future.
+You know, this is, we do not know what we're creating in our country, and it terrifies me for our future.

 Think about what you're doing when you divide people into groups and pit them against each other.

-Uh, Danielle, we'll give you the final word.
+Danielle, we'll give you the final word.

 Go ahead.

-You know, I don't think any Democrat, any liberal, wants to create to division or to disunity.
+You know, I don't think any Democrat, any liberal wants to create to division or to disunity.

-And we think about the words that are the inscription on the empire on the Statue of Liberty, speaking about people and speaking about the notion of this country as a great diverse place where we are accepting of one another.
+And we think about the words that are the inscription on the Empire on the Statue of Liberty, speaking about people and speaking about the notion of this country as a great, diverse place where we are accepting of one another.

-And I can only speak personally as a Democrat and as an immigrant, someone who came here, who has an accent, who came here with nothing and does believe in this American dream, that I think that we are stronger together, literally, and I will also work to make sure that we get past the rhetoric and pass the name calling and pasta divisions, and we do work together to make each other's lives better.
+And I can only speak personally as a Democrat and as an immigrant, someone who came here, who has an accent, who came here with nothing and does believe in this American dream, that I think that we are stronger together, literally.

-Alright, thank you all for being with us.
+Thank you all for being with us.

 When we come back, we'll hit the phones, toll-free, 800-941 Sean.